 Meet your boarding school family: Prefect

-At UK schools, prefects are students who help to uphold school rules, organise social events, look out for the wellbeing of their peers and help new students to settle in.
+At UK schools, prefects are students who help to uphold school rules, organise social events, look out for younger students’ wellbeing and help new students to settle in.

 The essential guide to UK boarding schools